Error analysis of an acceleration corrected diffusion approximation of Langevin dynamics with background flow: Introduction

 where $R_t$ is a solution of

 They then showed that, for $T<\infty$ and any $\delta \in (0,1/2(18+8n))$,

 and

-Finding the optimal $\delta$ was posed as a challenging open problem~\cite{BakhtinKiferDiffusionApproximation2004, kifer2004averaging}.
-When restricting the setting to that of the Langevin equation, as a corollary of Theorem~\ref{t:estimate}, we are able to improve Kifer and Bahktin's result for \eqref{eq:Langevin} to achieve the optimal rate: \begin{corollary} Let $W_t$ be a standard Brownian motion, $(\Xal_t, \Val_t)$ be solution to the system of SDE~\eqref{eq:Langevin} and let $H^\eps_t$ be the solution of~\eqref{eq:Hasselmann}.
-Then, for each $T>0$, there exists a constant $C$ such that
+Finding the optimal $\delta$ was posed as a challenging open problem~\cite{BakhtinKiferDiffusionApproximation2004, kifer2004averaging, KiferStrongLimit2024}.
+When restricting the setting to that of the Langevin equation, as a corollary of Theorem~\ref{t:estimate}, we are able to improve Kifer and Bahktin's result for \eqref{eq:Langevin} to achieve the optimal rate: \begin{corollary} Fix $T>0$ and $p \geq 4$.
+Let $W_t$ be a standard Brownian motion, $(\Xal_t, \Val_t)$ be solution to the system of SDE~\eqref{eq:Langevin} and let $H^\eps_t$ be the solution of~\eqref{eq:Hasselmann}.
+Then, there exist constants $C_T$ and $\eps_0>0$ depending on $T$ such that for every $\eps<\eps_0$,

-Furthermore, for every $\varphi \in C^\infty(\T^n)$, there exists $C > 0$ such that
+Furthermore, for every $\varphi \in C^\infty(\T^n)$, there exists $C_T > 0$ such that